(Un)fair devices: Moving beyond AI accuracy in personal sensing: Background and Related Work

-\textbf{Targeted Fairness Surveys.} Another line of work took a deep dive into well-defined domains (e.g., recommender systems, social networks, healthcare, etc.).
-A number of works targeted specific ML paradigms, for example, by focusing on fairness for ML for graphs~\cite{choudhary2022survey}, on exploring notions of fairness in clustering~\cite{chhabra2021overview}, and on studying fairness in recommender systems~\cite{li2022fairness}.
+\textbf{Domain-targeted Surveys.} Another line of work took a deep dive into well-defined domains, for example, by focusing on fairness for ML for graphs~\cite{choudhary2022survey}, on exploring notions of fairness in clustering~\cite{chhabra2021overview}, and on studying fairness in recommender systems~\cite{li2022fairness}.
 Another group of works targeted specific unprivileged groups or high-stakes domains.
 For example, \citet{olteanu2019social} reviewed the literature surrounding social data biases, such as biases in user-generated content, expressed or implicit relations between people, and behavioral traces, while in \cite{sun2019mitigating}, the authors focused specifically on gender bias in Natural Language Processing (NLP).
-On a different note, \citet{10.1145/3173574.3174156} featured emerging trends for explainable, accountable, and intelligible systems within the CHI community, also discussing notions of fairness.
-Closer to our work, \citet{mhasawade2021machine} discussed ML fairness in the domain of public and population health, and \citet{xu2022algorithmic} explored algorithmic fairness in computational medicine, which only covers a subset of the broad, interdisciplinary UbiComp research domains.
+On a different note, \citet{10.1145/3173574.3174156} featured emerging trends for explainable, accountable, and intelligible systems within the human-computer interaction community, also discussing notions of fairness.
+Closer to our work, \citet{mhasawade2021machine} discussed ML fairness in the domain of public and population health, and \citet{xu2022algorithmic} explored algorithmic fairness in computational medicine, which only covers a subset of the broad, interdisciplinary mobile, wearable, and ubiquitous computing research domain.